A survey of mass partitions

 \begin{theorem} Let $k\ge 3$ be an odd integer and $F_1,\dots, F_k$ be a $k$-fan in the plane.
 For any two absolutely continuous probability measures $\mu_1, \mu_2$, there exists an index $i$ and a vector $x$ in the plane such that

 If $k$ is even, the statement above still holds if the fan is made by $k/2$ concurrent lines. \end{theorem}

-In high dimensions, there are two common ways to ways to extend the notion of a fan.
+In high dimensions, there are two common ways to extend the notion of a fan.
 One is to look for partitions of $\rr^d$ formed by projecting to a $2$-dimensional subspace, finding a $k$-fan partition, and then taking the inverse image of each section under the projection.
-For these partitions, Schnider shows several results similar to those of Bárány and Matoušek for splitting roughly $2d/(p-1)$ measures with a $p$-fan, where $p$ is prime \cite{Schnider:2019ua}.
-The results have a small dependence on the parity of $d$.
+For these partitions, Makeev showed in 1994 that one can split $\lfloor (2d-1)/(p-1)\rfloor +1$ measures with a $p$-fan, where $p$ is prime (see \cite[Thm 57]{karasev:2008fj}).
+A full proof was recently presented by Schnider \cite{Schnider:2019ua}.

+Bukh, Matou\v{s}ek and Nivasch proved that any finite absolutely continuous measure $\mu$ in $\rr^d$ can be split into $4d-2$ equal parts using $2d-1$ hyperplanes with a common $(d-2)$-dimensional affine plane \cite{Bukh:2010hz}.
+As an application of this result, they show that for any set $S$ of $n$ points in $\rr^d$ there exists a $(d-2)$-dimensional plane that intersects the convex hull of at least $(1/24)(1-1/(2d-1)^2)n^3 - O(n^2)$ triangles with vertices in $S$.

 Several results listed in Table \ref{tab:fan-paritions} extend to $\rr^d$.
 Consider the case of $(1/4,1/4,1/2)$ partitions by a $3$-fan.
 For any $d$ measures in $\rr^d$, by the ham sandwich theorem we can find a hyperplane $H_1$ halving every measure.
 If we apply the ham sandwich theorem again on one side $H_1^+$ of the partition, we find a hyperplane $H_2$ halving each measure in $H_1^+$.
 The intersection of these two hyperplanes is a $(d-2)$-dimensional affine space.
 The set $H_1 \cup (H^+_1 \cap H_2)$ forms a $3$-fan that shows a simultaneous $(1/4,1/4,1/2)$ partition.